hdrpknc/Reference-work/README.md

 # Work of Reference
 ## SAPUI5
 ### Find installed SAPUI5 runtime version
+You have two options for that
+* find it out with the help of the client
-Open F12 Developer Tools -> Console -> Type sap.ui.version
+Open with the key 'F12' the Developer Tools -> Console -> and type in: